lwillem/simid_rtools/tutorial_vsc_vaughan/README.txt

-This folder contains some examples to submit "jobs" on the VSC cluster Vaughan at the University of Antwerp to run e.g. R code
+This folder contains some examples to run R code by submitting a "job" on the VSC cluster "Vaughan" at the University of Antwerp

-Files:
-r_script_1.R	 	basic R script to generate a pdf figure r_script_2.R	 	R script which takes command line arguments for
+Files (best to explore them in this order): rScript_single.R 	R script to generate a single pdf figure rScript_parfor.R	R script which takes command line arguments and runs
-			the number of dots in the graph and run ID r_script_3.R	 	R script with some kind of scheduler to run the r_script_2.R script multiple times in parallel.
+			a parallel foreach to generate pdf files and an output matrix.

-job_vaughan_single.sh	bash script to set the environment for r_script_1.R
+job_vaughan_single.sh	Bash script to set the environment for rScript_single.R
-			and r_script_2.R and to run the code. job_vaughan_multi.sh	bash script to set the environment for r_script_1.R and r_script_2.R and to run the code in parallel. job_vaughan_parallel.sh	bash script to set the environment for r_script_3.R and to run the parallel code. job_vaughan_param.sh	bash script to run r_script_2.R with command line interface parameters and specific job-name.
+			and to run the code.
+job_vaughan_parfor.sh	Bash script to set the environment for rScript_parfor.R
+			and to run the parallel code.

+Optional files:
-vaughan_load.sh		bash script to locate in your VSC_HOME folder to
+vaughan_load.sh		Bash script to store in your VSC_HOME folder to easily
-			easily load your default modules and change directory your VSC_DATA folder.
+			load your default modules and change directory your VSC_DATA folder.
 (You might need to set this file as an executable, see comments in the .sh file)

+config			configuration file to store in your local .ssh folder
+			to facilitate your ssh login to the cluster

-To submit a job (best to explore them in this order) sbatch ./job_vaughan_single.sh sbatch ./job_vaughan_multi.sh sbatch ./job_vaughan_parallel.sh sbatch --job-name=param_script --export=ALL,N=40 job_vaughan_param.sh
+To submit a job (best to explore them in this order) sbatch ./job_vaughan_single.sh sbatch ./job_vaughan_parfor.sh

 To run the initial bash script
 . ./vaughan_load.sh